OEvortex/litprinter/docs/index.md

 Welcome to the LitPrinter documentation!

-LitPrinter is the most sophisticated debug printing library for Python with rich formatting, syntax highlighting, and beautiful tracebacks.
-It's designed to make debugging more pleasant and productive with features like context-aware output, smart formatting, and powerful traceback handling.
+LitPrinter is the most sophisticated debug printing library for Python - a powerful fusion of **IceCream** and **Rich** with beautiful formatting, syntax highlighting, and gorgeous tracebacks.

 ## Installation